 What happens when those friendships take a painful turn.

-Friendships are such a big part of your life as a teenager.
-Friends are your support, your laughter, and often, the ones who truly get you.
-But what happens when those friendships take a painful turn?
+Friendships are a huge part of life as a teenager.
+Friends can be your support, your laughter, and the people who seem to understand you best.
+But sometimes friendships shift in painful ways, and that can be incredibly hard to deal with.

 What Does It Feel Like?